-This varies enormously from person to person and depends on what kind of work you do.
-We recommend that most people have around a week off work if they are having just a genioplasty carried out.
+Again this varies enormously from person to person and also depends on what kind of job you do.
+We recommend that most people have about three weeks off work.
 It is important to remember that you will not be able to drive or operate machinery for 48 hours after your general anaesthetic.